-ACH payments are a popular, low-cost way to move money between US bank accounts.
-Most people will have used ACH payments before - they are used for most bill payments and direct deposits in the US.
+ACH payments are a popular, low-cost way of moving money across US bank accounts.
+If you live in America, it’s likely you’ll have used ACH before, as they’re quite popular for bill payments and direct deposits.

 This article explains how ACH transfers work and the advantages and disadvantages of ACH.

 Understanding how transfers work helps you choose the best method for what you need.
 ACH transfers are low-cost and safe.
 But they are not the quickest, nor are they the best for overseas transfers.

 If you need to transfer money abroad, then try Wise — the one-stop shop for cheap and fast international transfers!